digikar99/polymorphic-functions/README.md

 - ANSI standard provided generic functions work do not work on anything more than classes, structure classes and eql-types; for example, say `(array double-float)`.
 However, Common Lisp does provide a rich type system.
 - The ANSI standard generic functions are also restricted to specializing on only `required` arguments.
 Currently, `polymorphic-functions` do have certain restrictions for combinations of optional-keyword and rest arguments; but these are primarily due to my own time-constraints than any limitation within the system.
 - `polymorphic-functions` are implemented using the metaclass `closer-mop:funcallable-standard-class` and `closer-mop:set-funcallable-instance-function`.
 As such, these are not generic functions, in the sense that at least on SBCL, making `polymorphic-function` a subclass of `generic-function` renders one unable to parse the type-lists aka specializer-lists in the required custom manner.
 This basically renders one unable to do anything with a form like `(defmethod foo ((a t) &optional ((b number) 4)) (list a b))`.
-- In addition, a compiler-note-providing compiler-macro has also been provided for compile-time optimization facilities.
+- In addition, a compiler-note-providing compiler-macro has also been provided for compile-time optimization guidelines.

 ## Related Projects

 - [static-dispatch](https://github.com/alex-gutev/static-dispatch) for allowing static-functions to be generic functions to be dispatched at compile-time; this, in turn, is used by [generic-cl](https://github.com/alex-gutev/generic-cl).
 - There exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for types.  `specialization-store` implements a MOP, so can be extensible (at the cost of over-abstraction?
 I lack the experience and knowledge to comment.)
 But other than this, there are some aspects of `specialization-store` I didn't find very convenient.
 See [the section below](#comparison-with-specialization-store).
 - No complaints about `static-dispatch` other than it not being suitable for types.
+If all you require is type-based dispatch on `required` arguments, it should be possible to use MOP along with `cl:generic-function` to achieve it.
 - As of 2020, there also exists [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) that allows generic-functions to be, well, fast.